The Green New Deal is species suicide — hemp, mycelium and nuclear are infinitely cleaner and greener than solar, wind and lithium

-Because actual socialism (socially owned production and services) creates value based not on exploitation but on utility — something’s use-value, or usefulness — it is not, unlike capitalism, absolutely dependent on extraction or economic growth.
+Because actual socialism (socially owned production and services) creates ‘value’ (used only as an accounting measure) based not on exploitation but on utility — something’s use-value, or usefulness — it is not, unlike capitalism, absolutely dependent on extraction or economic growth.

-Whereas capital only employs people when it is profitable to do so, a socialist state employs people according to human need, enabling real full, formal employment, a shorter working week, and much higher and consistent productivity.
-Such a system would therefore be able to afford to transition away from extractive production, since all labour would become productive of exchange-value, not just commodity-production.
+Whereas capital only employs people when it is profitable to do so, a socialist state employs people according to societal need, enabling real full, formal employment, a shorter working week, and much higher and consistent productivity.
+Such a system would therefore be able to afford to transition away from extractive production, since all labour would become productive, not just commodity-production.

 We could also build things to last, rather than with inbuilt obsolescence.
-The emergence of 3D-printing and lab-grown food also means we have the potential to make much production increasingly ‘local’, drastically cutting down emissions from international trade and intensive farming.
+The emergence of 3D-printing and precision fermentation also means we have the potential to make much production increasingly additive (as opposed to subtractive/extractive) and ‘local’, drastically cutting down emissions from international trade and intensive farming.

-Whereas capitalism needs continual growth based on finite resources, socialism is planned on a break-even basis, meaning the size of the economy does not have to grow.
+Whereas capitalism needs continual growth (via recessions that make investment mergers affordable again) based on finite resources, socialism is planned on a break-even basis, meaning the size of the economy does not have to grow.
 If it is based on clean, renewable resources, growth would certainly be much less of an issue, and may indeed be part of the solution, given that the more CO2 we sequester in hemp products and the more nuclear replaces fossil fuel, the better.

-But we would be able to make sure economic growth (which is also necessary to end poverty) happens slower than nature’s ability to replenish itself, which isn’t currently the case.
+But we would be able to make sure economic growth (which is necessary to end poverty but also inevitable as 3D printing begins to follow in the footsteps of smartphone/laptop distribution) happens slower than nature’s ability to replenish itself, which is not currently the case.

 The Soviet Union, China and Cuba

-The Soviet Union and socialist China had rathermixed environmental records.
-For all the bad aspects environmentally, though, there were many, many good things about the Soviet Union.
+The Soviet Union and socialist China had rather mixed environmental records.
+For all the bad aspects environmentally, though — largely a feature of their contemporary technical capacities — there was much that was good.

 It is going to take world socialism to save the planet’s habitability, especially since the countries with the most land will need to supply other countries around the world with hemp and other fibrous plants.